COVID-19 (Coronavirus): Get the latest information on COVID-19, including testing, visitor guidelines, your care options and more

 At HealthPartners and Park Nicollet, our midwives work closely with our team of OB-GYNs and specialists to give you and your baby the right level of care if your needs change.
 We also welcome and work together with birth and postpartum doulas as part of your birth experience.
 If you would like to consider a doula for your birth, we can put you in touch you with available doulas.

-Our midwives support you, your partner and family in a full range of birth wishes – from water births to hypnobirthing and non-medicated birth – as well as incorporate a full range of pain relief options, at birth centers across the Twin Cities and western Wisconsin.
+Our midwives support you, your partner and family in a full range of birth wishes – from water births to hypnobirthing and non-medicated birth – as well as incorporate a full range of pain relief options, at birth centers in Minnesota and western Wisconsin.